Takk8IS/trello-google-spreadsheet/README.md

 ## License

-This project is licensed under the Attribution 4.0 International License.
+This project is licensed under the Attribution 4.0 International License (CC BY 4.0).

 ## Support

-If you need help with this project, please contact via email at say@takk.ag.
+If you need help with this project, please contact us via email at say@takk.ag.

 ## Donations